Covid-19: We are manufacturing, working and supplying as normal in-line with government guidelines

 Our data shows that the maintenance costs to Utilities are substantial.
 Although this example is specific to North America, our research has expressed similar results across a range of geographical locations.

 In conjunction with the apparent costs, several potential hidden costs can occur as a result of pole failure.
 Depending on market regulation, grid failure as a result of pole collapse may incur financial penalties for Utilities.
 Pole collapse not only has the potential to cause grid failure, but it also presents a possibility for compromising the safety of employees and the public.
-Safety regulation can be both time-consuming and costly.
-Furthermore, compromising public safety due to pole failure may lead to extensive insurance and legal pay-outs.
-For example, pole failure in a mainly dry and hot region with the potential for sparking and extensive fire damage could have horrific effects.
 The likelihood of these failures and the resulting costs can both be reduced; if you would like to know how much you could save with polesaver try our cost calculator for more information.

 These unwanted costs, both explicit and hidden, are a significant target for potential reduction.
-Look out for our next article as we explore the available alternatives for prolonging pole life, including the effects on maintenance, safety and the environment.
+Look out for our next article as we explore the available alternatives for prolonging pole life, including alternative pole materials and partial and full barrier systems and their effects on maintenance, safety and the environment.

 Richard is the founder and CEO of Polesaver.
 With over 26 years of experience in developing and testing Polesaver products, Richard is an expert when it comes to wood preservation.